hopeine/Microsoft-Office-2010-2013-and-2016-on-Linux/README.md

 - winbind
 - winetricks

-All of this is done on KDE 6 in Kubuntu.
+All of these are done on KDE 6 Kubuntu.
 I don't know how it is regarding other DEs or distros.

 ***